effiejpereira/effiejpereira.github.io/_pages/software.md

 author_profile: true
 ---

 As an avid programmer, I've used my technical skills to formally collaborate on industry projects and to personally create open-source platforms and GUIs for the collection and processing of synchronous big data (e.g., behavioural, mouse tracking, eye tracking, and electrophysiological signals).
-Formal collaborative work can be found through the industry contacts listed below, and all personal projects are freely available for download by reaching me at effie.pereira[at]uwaterloo.ca.
+Formal collaborative work can be found through the industry contacts listed below, and all personal projects are freely available for download by reaching me at effie.pereira[at]queensu.ca.
 {: .notice}